Kyuery/Bandit-OverTheWire/Levels/Level 23 to Level 24.md

    chmod +x my_script.sh
    ```

-10. Test your script to make sure it works:

-    ```bash
-    ./my_script.sh
-    ```

-    If the script prints the message, it's working.

-11. Now, set up the cron job to execute your script.
-Open your crontab for editing:

-    ```bash
-    crontab -e
-    ```

-12. Add a line to schedule the execution of your script.
+10. Add a line to schedule the execution of your script.
 For example, to run the script every minute, add:

     ```bash
-    * * * * * /path/to/your/script.sh
+    cat /etc/bandit_password/bandit24
     ```

-    Make sure to replace `/path/to/your/script.sh` with the actual path to your script.

-13. Save and exit the crontab editor.
+11. Save and exit the crontab editor.

-14. Wait for a minute, and then check if your script was executed.
+12. Wait for a minute, and then check if your script was executed.
 You may want to check the output.
 If you want to keep a copy of the output, you can redirect it to a file:

 ```bash
 * * * * * /path/to/your/script.sh > /path/to/output.txt 2>&1